kunhwiko/concepts/systems/Kubernetes/4-network.md

 ##### External Name
 ```
 ExternalName
-   a) Means to get traffic out to an external source
+   a) Means to get traffic out to an external source.
-   b) Adds CNAME DNS recourd to coreDNS
+   b) Adds CNAME DNS recourd to coreDNS.
 ```

 ### Networking Methods